tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-16-flow-mihay-ideas.md

 Although other authors like Cal Newport praised moments of mental wandering (disconnected from social media), and even argued that this freeform thinking leads people to make unexpected connections or realizations, it is hard to sustain freeform thinking in productive ways.

-Csikszentmihalyi is so so enamored with the idea of flow that he explored its application in seemingly every aspect of life, from hobbies to career to family and more.
+Csikszentmihalyi is  enamored with the idea of flow that he explored its application in seemingly every aspect of life, from hobbies to career to family and more.
 But my interests here will focus specifically on writing technical documentation and flow.

 This is an odd combination because usually one associates flow with fiction writing, not writing technical documentation.
 Hence, I have my work cut out for me to make flow fit, but I'm confident that it does.
 Csikszentmihalyi demonstrates time and again that the activity itself is irrelevant; from factory workers to mountain climbers, people can find flow in whatever they're doing.
 (Csikszentmihalyi specifically addresses the challenge of a worker performing a boring job in the chapter "Work as Flow," p.
 144).